Seafarer Mama/Karen enjoys writing about spirituality as it is expressed in our everyday lives.

 I know that my sense of adventure is enhanced by having a GPS attached to my mobile device, which helps me stay calm when I am driving through an unfamiliar city in order to reach a unique destination.
 But given all that, there are ways to enjoy the world more fully that echo the ways of our ancestors.

 When we prepare food, we are all magicians.
 The cooking scenes in this series are my daughter's favorite.
 They inspire her to create her own snacks and to spend time working with me in the kitchen.

 One reason I chose this series to recommend in this article is that the storyline and the characters portray magic as a force to be respected and approached carefully.
 The girls have a responsibility toward the magical cookbook they use and pay a price when they cook from it.
 They must think carefully about who they are affecting with their magical treats.

 The cooking scenes are enchanting, as are the characters.
 Enjoy them all with friends, sipping from a cup of your favorite beverage and/or eating a favorite snack.
 My daughter and I spent the winter watching the series while sipping cocoa topped with whipped cream.

 A Never-Ending Story

-The list above is not exhaustive.
-It's a start.
+The ideas here are not exhaustive; they're just a start.
 If you think of something that feeds your soul that is not included, please share it in a comment below.
-With your permission, I would add it to my list.
+With your permission, I will add it to my list.